 Motorcycle cleaner ( p.
-116)
+118)

-Clean the vehicle with warm water containing normal motorcycle cleaner and a soft sponge.
+Use warm water containing normal motorcycle cleaner and a soft sponge.

-- After rinsing the motorcycle with a gentle spray of water, allow it to dry thoroughly. - Empty the carburetor float chamber. \checkmark ( p.
-76)
+- After rinsing the motorcycle with a gentle spray of water, allow it to dry thoroughly. - Remove the closure on the exhaust system.

-Danger of accidents Reduced braking efficiency due to wet or dirty brakes.
+Danger of accidents Reduced braking efficiency due to a wet or dirty brake system.

-- Clean or dry dirty or wet brakes by riding and braking gently. - After cleaning, ride a short distance until the engine reaches operating temperature.
+- Clean or dry a dirty or wet brake system by riding and braking gently. - After cleaning, ride a short distance until the engine reaches operating temperature.

-The heat produced causes water at inaccessible locations in the engine and the brakes to evaporate.
+The heat produced causes water at inaccessible locations in the engine and the brake system to evaporate.

-- Push back the protection covers of the handlebar grips to allow any water that has penetrated to evaporate. - After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
-48) - Treat bare metal parts (except for brake discs and exhaust system) with anti-corrosion materials.
+- After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
+52) - Empty the carburetor float chamber.
+4 (♥ p.
+82) - Treat bare metal parts (except for brake discs and exhaust system) with anti-corrosion materials.

 Cleaning and preserving materials for metal, rubber and plastic ( p.
-116)
+118)